More of the Music of Weather Report

 Smear is also another thing to watch out for — smear kills what’s good about this record.
 The percussion transients lose their snap and the harmonics get lost.
 The less smeary sides really work to bring out the funky magic of the recording.

 Had Us a Real Good Time

-We really had a great time listening to this album for our shootout.
 Weather Report has always been one of our favorite fusion groups, mostly because of the diversity of each of their albums within the confines (context?) of the genre.
 If you were comparing Sweetnighter to Heavy Weather, could you even be sure it was the same band?